Facebook lifts restrictions on praising, searching for Kyle Rittenhouse after acquittal

 “After the verdict in Kenosha we rolled back the restrictions we had in place that limited search results from returning content related to key terms including Kyle Rittenhouse,” Andy Stone, spokesman for parent company Meta, said in a statement.
 “While we will still remove content that celebrates the death of the individuals killed in Kenosha, we will no longer remove content containing praise or support of Rittenhouse.”

-The company’s reversal on the search blocking policy was first reported by the BBC.
+The company’s reversal on the search-blocking policy was first reported by the BBC.

-Rittenhouse’s case became a partisan pain point, with conservative leaders accusing Facebook and other social media companies of implementing policies that revealed prejudice on the case, which ignited a polarizing national debate over guns, race and self-defense.
+Rittenhouse’s case became a partisan pain point, with conservative leaders accusing Facebook and other social media companies of implementing policies that revealed prejudice in the case, which ignited a polarizing national debate over guns, race and self-defense.

-Facebook faced particular blowback after company leader, Brian Fishman, publicly called the shooting a “mass murder” in August 2020.
+Facebook faced particular blowback after company leader Brian Fishman publicly called the shooting a “mass murder” in August 2020.
 Fishman announced on Oct.
 28 that he had “decided to leave Facebook to pursue other opportunities.”

 Fishman said his last day was Nov.
 19, the day the jury rendered a ruling in Rittenhouse’s case.